nasa/openmct/CONTRIBUTING.md

-# Contributing to Open MCT Web
+# Contributing to Open MCT

-This document describes the process of contributing to Open MCT Web as well as the standards that will be applied when evaluating contributions.
+This document describes the process of contributing to Open MCT as well as the standards that will be applied when evaluating contributions.

 Please be aware that additional agreements will be necessary before we can